5 ways to deal with the cost-of-living crisis

 1: Analyse your budget.

-A budget is a simple list of everything you spend on a daily, weekly, monthly or annual basis, broken down item my item and added up for a monthly total.
+A budget is a simple list of everything you spend on a daily, weekly, monthly or annual basis, broken down item by item and added up for a monthly total.
 Put everything you can think of on the list and use averages or over-estimate where expenses fluctuate.
+If you qualify, the UK government has a scheme to help people deal with the cost-of-living crisis.

 Now measure this against your income to establish your net position.
 If the end result is negative, go through your budget line by line to see where you could make savings.
 Cancelling unwanted subscriptions and shopping around for better deals could be an easy way to start reducing your monthly expenditure straight away.